NikhilJha42/docker_kubernetes/README.md

 ## Basic Docker commands
 - If on Windows, run `alias docker="wintpy docker"` to ensure that docker commands will work.
 - To pull an image from Docker Hub, use `docker pull image_name`.
-- To run a container using the image (either from local machine or Docker Hub) use `docker run -d -p 80:80 image_name` (where port 80 is the port the application runs on.)
+- To run a container using the image (either from a local machine or Docker Hub) use `docker run -d -p 80:80 image_name` (where port 80 is the port the application runs on.)
 - To enter into a container, use `docker exec -it container_number bash`
 - You can navigate as per normal.